Interiors

 site design

-Shown above are design iterations I created for the website of my partner’s project.
+Shown above are design iterations I created for a website.

-He provided me with the three photos shown on the left as inspiration for the feel and color scheme of the site design.
-I pulled five main colors from these images, then iterated to create the graphic designs at center and right.
+I was provided with the three photos shown on the left as inspiration for the feel and color scheme of the site design.
+I pulled five main colors from these images to create the palette, then iterated to create the graphic designs at center and right.
 These images show my iterative method of designing, in which, at every stage, I incorporate feedback from the client or team in order to arrive at the final product.

 GRAPHICS